-In applying the 50 percent guideline (see §4390.C.2), determine whether each patient s current need for institutionalization results from a mental disease.
+In applying the 50 percent guideline (see §4390.C.2), determine whether each patient's current need for institutionalization results from a mental disease.
 It is not necessary to determine whether any mental health care is being provided in applying this guideline.

-For purposes of determining whether a facility is subject to the IMD exclusion, the term "mental disease" includes diseases listed as mental disorders in the International Classification of Diseases, 9th Edition, modified for clinical applications (ICD-9-CM), with the exception of mental retardation, senility, and organic brain syndrome.
-The Diagnostic and Statistical Manual of Mental Disorders (DSM) is a subspecification of the mental disorder chapter of the ICD and may also be used to determine whether a disorder is a mental disease.
+For purposes of determining whether a facility is subject to the IMD exclusion, the term "mental disease" includes diseases listed as mental disorders in the International Classification of Diseases, with the exception of mental retardation, senility, and organic brain syndrome.
+The Diagnostic and Statistical Manual of Mental Disorders (DSM) is a subsection of the mental disorder chapter of the ICD and may also be used to determine whether a disorder is a mental disease.